ShareGate vs. Quest: What IT pros need to know

 Quest®, On Demand Migration, and related marks are trademarks of Quest Software Inc. All other trademarks referenced herein are the property of their respective owners.
 Workleap and/or ShareGate are not affiliated with, endorsed by, or sponsored by Quest Software Inc.

-ShareGate Entra ID identity migration (Copy identities) is currently in preview.
-ShareGate Protect capabilities referenced on this page reflect the June 2026 release.
+ShareGate Protect capabilities referenced on this page reflect the July 2026 release.
 Quest does not publish On Demand Migration pricing; licensing details referenced here come from Quest’s public license FAQ and user guide.
 ShareGate makes no representation regarding the accuracy or completeness of any third-party product information presented on this page.
 This comparison does not constitute a warranty or guarantee regarding the performance or functionality of any product.